Rumic World Home Contact Messageboard Updates

 (Rub-a-dub-dub!
 There's a Pevert in the Tub)

-When Happosai gets angry with Ranma he threatens to unleash his Happo-daikarin (Happo-fire burst) technique, but first he has to remember how to do it.
-It's a race to get the scroll with the technique written on it first, but Happosai buried it at a girls-only hotspring, and who should happen to be taking a soak but Akane.
+When Happosai gets angry due to Ranma preventing him from going to the hot springs with Akane, Happosai threatens Ranma with unleashing his Happo-daikarin (Happo-Fire Burst) technique, but first he has to remember how to do it.
+It seems Happosai used the technique long ago when Soun and Genma tried to run him over with a boulder and accidentally destroyed a bra in the process.
+Now it's a race to get the scroll with the technique written on it first, but Happosai buried it at a girls-only hot spring, and who should happen to be taking a soak but Akane.

 Episode Staff: